Dividend - frequently asked questions

 A dividend is an amount based on a company’s profits paid out to shareholders for each share they hold.

-- Fast, secure and reduced environmental impact of paying dividends – we send out over 200,000 cheques each dividend.
+- Fast, secure and reduced environmental impact of paying dividends – in the past we sent out over 200,000 cheques each dividend.

-- No more fees for the replacement of lost cheques – one in five cheques from the 2015 interim dividend remain uncashed.
+- No more fees for the replacement of lost cheques.

 For information on setting up your payment instruction, please visit Shareholder contacts.